fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 16: What is History FOR?
 - _PoH_, 323-56.
-- Create new pages for your essays.
-Copy and paste an existing essay into your new, blank one.
-Pick one that has good images, captions, and so on so you have working code samples already.
-- On your new page, write a 1-2 paragraph abstract of what you'd intend to do in your essay.
-This is a starting point, not a final commitment, but be thorough.
+- Regular groups responses for this reading.
+- Notes on forking repositories and developing your essay.
+These instructions are written out under next Monday's class, but we'll go over them today.

 ## Week 10: All hell breaks loose

 ### 21: Postmodernism I
 - Jeremy D. Popkin, _From Herodotus to H-Net_, "Glorious Confusion", 127-65.
-- Notes on forking repositories and developing your essay.

-{% include alert.html class='info' title='postmodernism so far' text="
+{% include alert.html class='info' title='Get your new page working' text="
-No posts for today, but look at the assignment for Wednesday.
+No posts for today, but complete the steps below (as explained on Monday) and start thinking about the assignment for Wednesday.
 "%}
+- Fork the intro-guide repository.
+- Turn on your own repository's GitHub Pages website.
+Under the settings tab, scroll down to GitHub Pages section (second from the bottom), and select `master branch`.
+Scroll back down to get your URL, but it will look like https://USERNAME.github.io/intro-guide
+- Working in YOUR repository, create a new page for your essay.
+Copy and paste the standard page header from the Code Examples page.
+- On your new page, write a 1-2 paragraph abstract of what you'd intend to do in your essay.
+This is a starting point, not a final commitment, but be thorough.
+- Get one image to appear, just to make sure you have working code for it.
+You can copy and paste image code from another image on an existing page.
+- Get your page looking like you want to within YOUR repository.
+Make sure there are no page build errors.
+- Then make a PULL REQUEST to move your changes up to the unm-historiography/intro-guide repository (where the real website lives)

 ### 23: Postmodernism II